Canadian tennis trailblazer Vasek Pospisil to retire from professional tennis at the 2025 National Bank Open

 Canada’s 2022 Davis Cup triumph came with a record payout, further underlining the growth and prestige of the tournament on the international tennis scene.

 Tennis Canada will be hosting a Davis Cup tie at the Scotiabank Centre in Halifax, Nova Scotia, on September 12-13.
-Join the waiting list to be informed when tickets go on sale!
+Tickets are on sale now!

 Davis Cup is now the world's largest annual international team competition in sport, with a record 159 nations entered in 2025